 He was in ICU, so only one could go in at a time.
 Joe agreed to go in first.
 I couldn’t bear seeing him in that state.
 When he came out, he said, “It’s okay, it’s Riley.”
 I was somewhat relieved.
 It was a horrible sight, but my son was alive.
 They told us about the brain injury and how his skull was pressing on his brain and optic nerve, which meant airlifting him out of there was no option.
 He needed to have surgery immediately.
 The good news was they didn’t see any other injuries that would lead them to believe he would be paralyzed.

 They flew in a neurosurgeon, and he had surgery that evening.
 More prayers and mantra chants got us through the night.
 Riley survived the surgery, and the surgeon said it went well.
 He saved our son’s life.
 We ended up staying in Mexico for five days.
 They thought he might need more surgery, but thankfully, that was not the case.
 I clung to the brief moments he responded to my voice and moved his legs — signs of hope.

 After five long grueling days, we were finally airlifted to the San Diego Trauma Center.
 We spent a week there while Riley recovered.
-We finally returned home with our son, which was truly a miracle.
+We eventually returned home with our son, which was indeed a miracle.
 Some people are not so lucky.

 10 things to do before your teen travels for spring break or study abroad